-You should ensure that the detail oriented person is given enough time or make them know ahead of time that they have to finish a task within a very short period of time.
+You should ensure that the detail oriented person is given enough time or make them know ahead of time that they have to finish a task within a very short period.

-Sometimes delay could be dangerous for businesses that staff whose nature makes them work slowly will need to learn to work faster to beat deadlines.
+Sometimes delay could be dangerous for businesses and staff whose nature makes them work slowly will need to learn to work faster to beat deadlines.

 There are many possible areas to look into the relationship with detail oriented individuals.

 However, we’ll look at how best to relate with a detail oriented person; both in training and motivation.

 If you plan on training someone with a detail-oriented personality trait in your workplace, you should skilfully present key details that focus on the main objective.

 State areas that are relevant to their routine from top to bottom or from scratch to the advanced level.

 During training, you should be able to show them the whole process or the big picture as well and it is best not to rush things.